kkai/web-source/content/publications.md

 [_Cognitive Sensing and Interaction (Dagstuhl Seminar 25422)_](/papers/pdf/kosch2026cognitive.pdf).
 Kosch, Thomas and Kunze, Kai and Schneegass, Christina and Starner, Thad.
 Dagstuhl Reports.
 2026.
 [Bibtex](/papers/bib/kosch2026cognitive.bib).

 ***
 [_Abstraction Beats Realism: Physiological Visualizations Enhance Arousal Synchrony in VR Concert Recreations_](/papers/pdf/meng2026abstract.pdf).
 Meng, Xiaru and Ju, Yulan and Hoppe, Matthias and Han, Jiawen and He, Yan and Minamizawa, Kouta and Kunze, Kai.
-The Augmented Humans International Conference 2026 (AHs 2026), March 16--19, 2026, Okinawa, Japan.
+Proceedings of the Augmented Humans International Conference 2026.
 2026.
 [Bibtex](/papers/bib/meng2026abstract.bib).

 ***
 [_Embodied Responses to Posthuman Performance: A Mixed-Methods Study of Physiological and Emotional Audience Reactions_](/papers/pdf/kunze2026sonic.pdf).
 Kunze, Kai and Xu, Mingyang and Peng, Danyang and Ogasawara de Oliveira, Lucas and Shao, Rose and Meng, Xiaru and Hoppe, Matthias and Barbareschi, Giulia.
-The Augmented Humans International Conference 2026 (AHs 2026), March 16--19, 2026, Okinawa, Japan.
+Proceedings of the Augmented Humans International Conference 2026.
 2026.
 [Bibtex](/papers/bib/kunze2026sonic.bib).

 ***
 [_Cuddle-fish: Exploring a soft floating robot with flapping wings for physical interactions_](/papers/pdf/xu2025cuddle.pdf).
 Xu, Mingyang and Shao, Jiayi and Ju, Yulan and Shen, Ximing and Gao, Qingyuan and Chen, Weijen and Zhang, Qing and Pai, Yun Suen and Barbareschi, Giulia and Hoppe, Matthias and Minamizawa, Kouta and Kunze, Kai.
-Proceedings of the Augmented Humans International Conference 2025, 160-173.
+Proceedings of the Augmented Humans International Conference 2025.
 2025.
 [Bibtex](/papers/bib/xu2025cuddle.bib).

 ***
 [_Pro's Eyes: A Wearable System for Synchronous and Asynchronous Observational Pattern Learning_](/papers/pdf/zhang2025pro.pdf).
 Zhang, Qing and Huang, Jing and Itoh, Yuta and Starner, Thad and Kunze, Kai and Rekimoto, Jun.
-Proceedings of the SIGGRAPH Asia 2025 Emerging Technologies, 1-2.
+Proceedings of the SIGGRAPH Asia 2025 Emerging Technologies.
 2025.
 [Bibtex](/papers/bib/zhang2025pro.bib).

 ***
 [_Beyond Symbols: Motion Perception Cues Enhance Dual-Task Performance with Wearable Directional Guidance_](/papers/pdf/zhang2025beyond.pdf).
 Zhang, Qing and Chen, Junyu and Huang, Yifei and Huang, Jing and Starner, Thad and Kunze, Kai and Rekimoto, Jun.
-Proceedings of the 2025 ACM International Symposium on Wearable Computers, 22-29.
+Proceedings of the 2025 ACM International Symposium on Wearable Computers.
 2025.
 [Bibtex](/papers/bib/zhang2025beyond.bib).

 ***
 [_TIEboard: A Digital Educational Tool for Kids Geometric Learning_](/papers/pdf/zaidi2025tieboard.pdf).
 Zaidi, Arooj and Barbareschi, Giulia and Kunze, Kai and Pai, Yun Suen and Yamaoka, Junichi.
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.
 2025.
 [Bibtex](/papers/bib/zaidi2025tieboard.bib).
 [Mp3 summary](/audio/mp3s/zaidi2025tieboard.mp3).